Olical/conjure/README.md

 >This is free and unencumbered software released into the public domain.
 >
 >Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-Do what you want.
-Learn as much as you can.
-Unlicense more software.

 [unlicense]: http://unlicense.org/
 [clojure]: https://clojure.org/